matejklemen/slovene-coreference-resolution/README.md

     +-- ... (list of .tsv files)
 ```

-Coref149 is the main dataset we use, while the other one is used for additional metadata such as dependencies
+Coref149 and sentiCoref are the main dataset we use, while the other one is used for additional metadata such as dependencies
 and POS tags.

 Since only a subset of SSJ500k is used, it can be trimmed to decrease its size and improve loading time.